 Two famous comedians named Jerry driving in a vintage convertible with its top down to an omelet shop in Las Vegas?
 Is there a better way to begin the 10th season of Comedians in Cars Getting Coffee than with Jerry Lewis and Jerry Seinfeld?

 Jerry Seinfeld didn’t think so.
 His guest in the first episode of the new season and as the show transitions from Crackle to Netflix, is deceased comedian Jerry Lewis.

 The debut show was taped last year.
 It provides a poignant 20-minute homage to Lewis, who died on August 20, 2017, from heart failure at age 91.

-Lewis also keeps comedic pace with the host.
-Often called the King of Comedy, Lewis orders and then asked the waitress her name.
+Lewis also keeps a comedic pace with the host.
+Often called the King of Comedy, Lewis orders and then asks the waitress her name.
 When the waitress responds, Lewis says, “Valerie?
 That was my father’s name!”

 The new season of Seinfeld’s digital series also features appearances by Ellen DeGeneres, Dave Chappelle, Kate McKinnon, Alec Baldwin, Tracy Morgan, Dana Carvey, John Mulaney, Hasan Minhaj, Zach Galifianakis, Neal Brennan and Brian Regan.

 The previous nine seasons and 59 episodes of Comedians in Cars are currently streaming on Netflix.
 Previous guests included Will Ferrell, Jimmy Fallon, Tina Fey and former President Barack Obama.